Sargentsteak/Research-assistant/README.md

 A simple, AI-powered Chrome extension that helps you take notes and summarize selected text on any webpage.

-> 💡 Built with HTML, CSS, JavaScript, and a backend API (
+> 💡 Built with HTML, CSS, JavaScript and  Spring Boot

- Spring Boot) at `localhost:8080/api/research/process`.

 ---

 ## 🔧 Features